Incredible Bongo Band

-The Incredible Bongo Band, also known as Michael Viner's Incredible Bongo Band, was a project started in 1972 by Michael Viner, a record artist manager and executive at MGM Records, producer, MGM Records executive and Curb Records founder Mike Curb and arranger Perry Botkin Jr. Viner was called on to supplement the soundtrack to the B-film The Thing With Two Heads.
-The band's output consisted of upbeat, funky, instrumental music.
-Many tracks were covers of popular songs of the day characterized by the prominence of bongo drums, conga drums, rock drums and brass.
+The Incredible Bongo Band, also known as Michael Viner's Incredible Bongo Band, was a project started in 1972 by Michael Viner, a record artist manager and executive at MGM Records; producer, MGM Records executive, and Curb Records founder Mike Curb; and arranger Perry Botkin Jr. Viner was called on to supplement the soundtrack of the B-film The Thing With Two Heads.
+The band's output consisted of upbeat, funky instrumental music.
+Many tracks were covers of popular songs of the day that were characterized by the prominence of bongo drums, conga drums, rock drums, and brass.

-Bongo Rock was featured in Robert Dimery's book 1001 Albums You Must Hear Before You Die.
+The band’s debut album Bongo Rock was featured in Robert Dimery's book 1001 Albums You Must Hear Before You Die.

 History

 The band released two albums, 1973's Bongo Rock, and 1974's Return of the Incredible Bongo Band.
 The instrumental "Bongo Rock", co-written by Art Laboe and Preston Epps and released by Epps as a Top 40 hit in 1959, was covered by the Incredible Bongo Band (shown as "Bongo Rock '73" on the album), and became a minor US hit for them in 1973, and a substantial hit in Canada (#20).

-Michael Viner would make use of MGM recording facilities in down-time, recruiting whichever studio musicians were on-hand.
+Michael Viner would make use of MGM recording facilities in down-time, recruiting whichever studio musicians were on-hand, which included Glen Campbell on guitar and Harry Nilsson on keyboards and arrangements.
 Important contributions were made by Jim Gordon on drums, and Bobby Hall and King Erisson on percussion.

 The first Incredible Bongo Band album included a cover of "Apache", an instrumental tune written by Jerry Lordan and originally made popular in the UK by the Shadows, and in the United States and Canada by Jørgen Ingmann.
 Their version took inspiration from The Arrows "Apache 65".
 They recorded the song at Can-Base Studios in Vancouver to take advantage of Canadian content laws, which had helped promote their previous hit, "Bongo Rock."
 The group's version of "Apache" (produced by Perry Botkin Jr.) was not a hit upon release, and languished in relative obscurity until the late 1970s, when it was adopted by early hip-hop artists, including pioneering deejay Kool Herc, for the uncommonly long percussion break in the middle of the song.
 Subsequently, many of the Incredible Bongo Band's other releases were sampled by hip-hop producers, and the "Apache" break also remains a staple of many producers in drum and bass.
 The song received popular attention again in 2001 when it was featured in an ad for an Acura SUV.
 In 2008, music critic Will Hermes wrote an article on "Apache" and the Incredible Bongo Band for the New York Times and had an entire documentary devoted to it called Sample This: The Birth of Hip Hop.
 In 2018, Apache was used as the soundtrack to a fight scene in Black Lightning.